 So, if not marketing then who is in control of directing business to achieve its aims?

-In many organisations defining who is the marketer is the problem.
 There are many examples of a business founder (perhaps an engineer) spotting a gap in the market.
 They defined a customer need and developed a product to meet that need.
-They figured out how to provide simple and elegant solutions to sometimes complex consumer problems.
+Over time, they figured out how to provide simple and elegant solutions to sometimes complex consumer problems.

 They decided how to reach out to the market and make them aware of the offering.
 They understood the market need, the price the market would accept, production issues and distribution.